anquanscan/sec-tools/README.md

 [mininode](https://github.com/wspr-ncsu/mininode): Mininode is a CLI tool to reduce the attack surface of the Node.js applications by using static analysis.
 [CVE-2019-7192_QNAP_Exploit](https://github.com/th3gundy/CVE-2019-7192_QNAP_Exploit): QNAP pre-auth root RCE Exploit (CVE-2019-7192 ~ CVE-2019-7195)
 [exploit-CVE-2022-0482](https://github.com/Acceis/exploit-CVE-2022-0482): Easy!Appointments < 1.4.3 - Unauthenticated PII (events) disclosure
 [Stealing-sounds](https://github.com/0x802/Stealing-sounds): The script turns on the microphone to record audio from the victim's device and sends it to the MEGA website in an audio document format.
+[LogESP](https://github.com/dogoncouch/LogESP): Open Source SIEM (Security Information and Event Management system).